TenGosc007/ott-web-app/README.md

 ![OTT Player](./src/assets/Screenshot.png?raw=true "Title")

-**If you don't want to run our project locally, you do not have to read anything more, just visit the <a href="https://managementsystem2021.netlify.app/">site!</a>**
+**If you don't want to run the project locally, you do not have to read anything more, just visit the <a href="https://managementsystem2021.netlify.app/">site!</a>**

 ### Technologies